code-42/meanfinance/README.md

 This way we can use our keys in our local environment and be safe from getting this sensitive data exposed to others on Github.

-5. added vm.error = ''; clears error from page, find-controller.js:13
-6. capitalized "amount" on Deposit Funds page for consistency with other pages -dd
-7. replaced logo img with google font text -dd
-8. created body-toggle class to use as selector for the night mode. please add this class to any text element you want white on toggle -dd